 Historical data reflecting past inequities skew risk scoring.
 Audits and synthetic data diversification are critical to ensuring fairness in underwriting and pricing.

-Scarce in-house data scientists and AI engineers stall deployment.
-Therefore, partnerships with data science consulting companies or upskilling programs are necessary to bridge talent gaps.
+Limited in-house data scientists and AI engineers can delay deployment.
+Hence, partnerships with data science consulting companies or upskilling programs are necessary to bridge talent gaps.

-Skepticism among underwriters and agents toward AI-powered insurance analytics tools requires cultural shifts, training, and phased rollouts to demonstrate value and reduce friction.
+Skepticism among underwriters and agents towards the predictive analytics use case requires cultural shifts, training, and phased rollouts to demonstrate value and reduce friction.

 Potential Solutions for Integrating Predictive Analytics Easily